Finance Train LogoFinance Train

 The outputs of these models also play increasingly important roles in banks' risk management and performance measurement processes, including performance-based compensation, customer profitability analysis, risk-based pricing, active portfolio management, and capital structure decisions.

-In this course, our objective is to learn how to build these credit risk models.
-While credit risk arises in almost all business lines for a bank, our focus will be on the credit risk involved in personal and corporate loans, which is of major importance to banks.
+In this ebook, our objective is to learn how to build these credit risk models.
+While credit risk arises in almost all business lines for a bank, our focus will be on the credit risk involved in the personal and corporate loans, which is of major importance to banks.

 We will learn credit risk modeling using case studies.
 Specifically, we will use two case studies starting with a simpler one using which we will learn the methodology and important concepts and techniques.